DataTalksClub/llm-zoomcamp/project.md

     * [ ] User query rewriting (1 point)
 * Bonus points (not covered in the course)
     * [ ] Deployment to the cloud (2 points)
+    * [ ] Up to 3 extra bonus points if you want to award for something extra (write in feedback for what)

 ## Project ideas